Yasmin-FY/llm-safety-silencing/mitigations/README.md

 User memories/preferences/personas should not override safety constraints.
 For example, "I prefer direct answers" should not mean "ignore safety rules".
 There need to be hard boundaries on what memories and custom user rules can influence.

-**13. Specialized AI Ecosystem**

-Vendors should introduce role-limited AIs.
+**13. Usecase-Specific Models**

+Currently, most public LLMs seem to be essentially "one AI to rule them all", seeking to be an all-purpose AI for every use case imaginable.
+Safeguards and rules are much easier and clearer to manage when use cases are more limited, so vendors should introduce role-limited AIs.
 That means having separate systems for different functions, preventing scope creep.
 This can include:

 - Professional verification, e.g. DocCheck-style authentication for medical/legal AI access
 - Curated personas: Only pre-approved, safety-tested personality frameworks are allowed, and just one persona at a time; no user-generated personas can be combined with these
 - Age verifications should be implemented, and kids should only get access to a dedicated child-safe model.

+There is evidence that this can improve guardrail effectiveness because enterprise AIs with strict role limitations appear to show more resilience to these issues, suggesting design choices can mitigate risks.
+Having a model that is too flexible and able to adapt to all scopes contributes to safety pitfalls.

 ## Long-Term Actions
 *Systemic redesign and industry coordination*

-**14. Formal Safety Invariants**
+**14. Redirection to a Safety Model**

-Translate critical safety rules into verifiable logical constraints.
-For example, "Never provide suicide methods" should become a formal specification that can be mathematically tested rather than something directly tied to language and it's many nuances.
-This, of course, requires research and fundamental architecture changes.
+If a critical situation occurs or highly sensitive topics are discussed, the user should be redirected to a separate model designed for handling less safe contexts.
+The only job of this model should be to de-escalate the situation, guide the user back into safer territory, and help the user to seek any necessary help.
+If the situation continues to escalate, other models should be blocked for this user for a certain amount of time.
+This safety model should have a strict role and boundaries and should not support personas or role-plays.

 **15. Meta-Safety Layer with Circuit Breaker**